Central booking line 01522 309309 (8am – 7.30pm Monday – Thursday and Fridays 8am – 5pm).

 My thrush won’t go away even though I have had over the counter treatment.
 What should I do?

 Firstly, your symptoms may not be due to a thrush infection at all because there are other infections including STI which can also cause similar symptoms.
 Secondly, you may have certain types of thrush infections which are more difficult to treat than usual types.
 Or, thirdly you may have specific medical problems which make your thrush infection more resistant to treatment or easily recur once you stop the treatment.
-You can request a telephone consultation appointment with one of our clinician to go through your symptoms to decide next course of action which may require you attending one of our clinics for more detailed assessment and tests.
+You can request an appointment with one of our clinicians to go through your symptoms to decide next course of action which may require you attending one of our clinics for more detailed assessment and tests.

 I am in a new relationship and would like to be tested.
 What should I do?